expo/expo/docs/pages/preview/eas-update/debug-updates.md

 ### Viewing deployments

-The Expo website has a graphical interface to display the current state of our apps.
-We can view it at /accounts/[account]/projects/[project]/deployments.
+The EAS website has a page that shows the current state of our apps.
+We can view it at [https://expo.dev/accounts/[account]/projects/[project]/deployments](https://expo.dev/accounts/[account]/projects/[project]/deployments).

 ### Inspecting builds

-We can see a list of builds on the Expo website at /accounts/[account]/projects/[project]/builds.
-Alternatively, run this eas-cli command:
+We can see a list of builds on the EAS website at [https://expo.dev/accounts/[account]/projects/[project]/builds](https://expo.dev/accounts/[account]/projects/[project]/builds).
+Alternatively, run this EAS CLI command:

 ```bash
 eas build:list